 Some of these patterns and problems are simply a result of your anatomy.
 You may have hips that are more inclined toward external rotation.
 It could be because of the shape of your hip joint.
 It’s not to say that you shouldn’t work on internally rotating though; you should.

-There are two adjustments/modifications I commonly make when I’m working with a student who has this pattern.
-In the first, I place something under the heels of the person dropping back.
-What I place under the heals depends on how tight their achilles tendons or hip flexors are.
-I might use thin blocks; a rolled up yoga mat also works really well.
+There are two modifications I commonly make when I’m working with a student who has this pattern.
+First, I place something under the heels of the person dropping back.
+What I place under the heels depends on how tight their Achilles tendons or hip flexors are.
+I might use thin blocks.
+Or, a rolled-up yoga mat also works really well.

 In the second adjustment, I help the student by holding their thighs and internally rotating them while they drop back and stand up.
 This can help to retrain the pattern of rotating the feet out.
-By holding the thighs and body weight, you can potentially shut off the pattern of rotating the feet and focus on feeling the movement straight through the knees and feet.
+By holding the thighs and body weight, you can potentially shut off the pattern of rotating the feet.
+The student can focus on feeling the movement straight through the knees and feet.

-There are pages and pages to write about drop-backs.
-There are many other parts to consider than what I’ve discussed in this already too long article!
-I think we’ll consider backbends and this same idea while it’s static in another article!
-If you are interested in learning more about the methods of working with drop-backs, I discuss this topic thoroughly in my Yoga Adjustments DVD set.
+There are pages and pages to write about yoga dropbacks.
+There are many other parts to consider than what I’ve discussed in this article.
+I think we’ll consider backbends and this same idea while it’s static in another article.
+If you are interested in learning more about the methods of working with dropbacks, I discuss this topic thoroughly in my Yoga Adjustments DVD set.